Derek Ware (American football)

-Derek Gene Ware (born September 17, 1967) is a former American football tight end in the National Football League for the Arizona Cardinals, Cincinnati Bengals, and Dallas Cowboys.
-He played college football at the University of Central Oklahoma.
+Derek Gene Ware (born September 17, 1967) is an American former professional football player who was a tight end in the National Football League (NFL) for the Arizona Cardinals, Cincinnati Bengals, and Dallas Cowboys.
+He played college football for the Central Oklahoma Bronchos.

 Early years

 Ware attended Christian Brothers High School, where he competed in football and baseball.
 He was selected by the Toronto Blue Jays in the 31st round of the 1985 Major League Baseball draft.

 He spent two summers in the Blue Jays' farm system before deciding to focus on football.

 College career

 Ware enrolled at Sacramento City College.
 In two seasons he registered 32 catches for 605 yards.

 He transferred to Texas A&M University in 1990.
 In November, he was dismissed by the team after getting in trouble with the law and decided to transfer to the University of Central Oklahoma.
 He finished the season after appearing in 12 games with 11 receptions for 181 yards and 2 touchdowns.

 As a senior, although he only had 8 receptions for the Central Oklahoma Bronchos football team, he also collected 3 sacks as a defensive end.